 - Clinical Trials

-The diabetes gene therapy, GPX-002, is comprised of a novel infusion process that uses an endoscope and an adeno-associated virus (AAV) vector to deliver Pdx1 and MafA genes to the pancreas.
-The genes express proteins that transform alpha cells in the pancreas into functional beta-like cells, which can produce insulin but are distinct enough from beta cells to evade the body’s immune system.
+GPX-002 is designed to work in Type 1 diabetes by transforming alpha cells in the pancreas into functional beta-like cells, which can produce insulin but may be distinct enough from beta cells to evade the body’s immune system.

-Diabetic mice studies show that the gene therapy restored normal blood glucose levels for an extended period of time, typically around four months.
-The duration of restored blood glucose levels in mice could translate to decades in humans.
+GPX-002 has been tested in vivo in mice and nonhuman primates.
+Earlier studies in diabetic mouse models showed that an earlier version of GPX-002 restored normal blood glucose levels for an extended period of time, which lasted approximately four months, and markedly increased the mass of insulin producing beta cells.
+According to the researchers, the duration of restored blood glucose levels in mice could potentially translate to decades in humans.

 In Type 2 diabetes, GPX-003 is believed to work by replenishing and rejuvenating the beta cells that make insulin.